 "Especially in light of the far-reaching conclusions the Commission reached in its Dow/DuPont decision, it will be difficult for companies to find arguments against the Commission's critical attitude towards common ownership structures that fits the antitrust authorities' currently prevailing perception that many markets are too concentrated and that income and wealth inequality is growing."

-To read more about the issues relating to parallel ownership of stock, click here to go through to the Global Banking & Finance Review article.
+To know more about the issues relating to parallel ownership of stock, read full article on Global Banking & Finance Review.